When Survival Demands a Shift

 Homework and Humility

-Before dinner, I took Bella over to Eve's house to work on math homework.
+Before dinner, I took my daughter over to Eve's house to work on math homework.

 Now here's the irony — I'm probably the most qualified person in the room to help with math.
 But qualification doesn't equal effectiveness when you're Dad.